0xAX/linux-insides/Theory/asm.md

 }
 ```

-you will get an error
+you will get an error:

 ```
 $ gcc -O3 test.c -o test